 The 1865-built hotel includes a salt sauna, a luxurious spa and an array of amenities with a side of the ghost sighting.

-And, if you really want to be spooked out, stay in Room 333, which is believed to be the most haunted room of the hotel.
+And, if you really want to be spooked out, stay in Room 333, which is believed to be the most haunted room in the hotel.

 Winding it all up

-Here you go, a quick list of popular haunted hotels in Europe which according to reports are said to have experienced paranormal activities.
+Here you go, a quick list of popular haunted hotels in Europe that according to reports are said to have experienced paranormal activities.